xbandrade/xbandrade/README.md

 - 👀 I'm interested in Machine Learning and Software Development with Python, C and C++.

-- 🌱 I'm currently learning Golang and some Python Back-end web frameworks.
+- 🌱 I'm currently learning Golang.

 - ⚡ I enjoy playing chess and solving puzzles.